thisisashwinraj/CroMa-Intelligent-Crowd-Management/README.md

 python ticketingMachine.py
 ```

 CroMa's development take place on GitHub.
-Please submit any bugs that you may encounter to the issue tracker with a reproducible example demonstrating the problem in accordance with the issue template present in contributing files
+Please submit any bug that you may encounter to the issue tracker with a reproducible example demonstrating the problem in accordance with the issue template present in contributing files

 ```
 ├── assets